hmusangwa/alx-system_engineering-devops/README.md

 This is the 0x00.
-Shell, basics section 2 Bash project.
+Shell, basics, permissions, redirections, variables, and expansions Bash project.
+ALX section 2.